Cargo Insurance Checklist for UK Importers & Exporters

 • Cover at your own premises before dispatch

-• Storage at consolidation hubs and ports
+• Storage at consolidation centres and ports

 • Cover at distribution centres and third-party warehouses